kamilkisiela/loona/docs/react/essentials/updates.md

 A closer look at what we did here:

 - a method called `addToBooks` that accepts two arguments, an object (contains a result of the mutation and its variables) and the [context](../api/context).
-- the `Update` decorator on top of the method with `addBook` as a value.
+- the `update` decorator on top of the method with `addBook` as a value.

 By using the decorator we told Loona that we want to call that method every time mutation called `addBook` happens.
 Under the `mutation` argument we expect to get an object with our newly added book.
 The second argument is the same context that mutations receive.